 Reciprocity, recognition, free admission for all New Yorkers!

-In the mid-1800s, Andrew Greene, a park governor and president of the City’s Board of Education, planted the idea of a “Park Education Campus” for what would become Central Park.
-He knew New Yorkers would need a quid pro quo in exchange for the park land purge involved.
-A collaboration whereby all New Yorkers would be able to walk through the park with seamless, free entry to The Metropolitan Museum of Art, the American Museum of Natural History and several others that would line its perimeter, creating a campus that would act as a supplement to the City’s growing public education system is needed.
+In the mid-1800s, Andrew Greene, who led the City’s Board of Education, pitched the idea of a “Park Education Campus” for what would become Central Park.
+He and others envisioned that all New Yorkers would be able to walk through the park with seamless, free entry to the Metropolitan Museum of Art, the American Museum of Natural History and several others that would line its perimeter, creating a campus that would act as a supplement to the City’s growing public education system.

 Central Park would be a decades-long enterprise and an enormous pull on the public purse.
-Greene’s education roots helped conjure up a noteworthy bargain: in exchange for rent-free use of public parkland and buildings and other subsidies for the 17 campus institutions exceeds $1.2 billion annually, and New Yorkers are not admitted free.
+Greene’s education roots helped conjure up a noteworthy bargain: in exchange for rent-free use of public parkland and buildings, the Central Park institutions would provide free admission and popular instruction to all New Yorkers.
+Today, the rent-free use of public parkland and buildings for the 17 campus institutions exceeds $1.2 billion, and New Yorkers are not admitted free.

-Currently, that original public–private partnership has been broken and buried beneath half measures.
-The Free Admission Campaign is dedicated to ensuring that all New Yorkers know about their lawful rights to free admission, to insisting that the state codify and enforce existing laws, and to demanding compliance, reciprocity, transparency and accountability from the City and its cultural institutions.
+Today, that original public–private partnership has been broken and buried beneath half measures.
+The Free Admission Campaign is dedicated to ensuring that all New Yorkers know about their legal rights to free admission, to insisting that the state codify and enforce existing laws, and to demanding compliance, reciprocity, transparency and accountability from the City and its cultural institutions.

 Reddit